privatedev11/Minigames/README.md

 # Minigames

+*This project has been archived as I don't develop it or work on it anymore.
+Check out my other endevours on my account page*

 Free and simple games to kill time

 Minigames is a site where you can play little games to kill time.